robinverduijn/p4idea/README.txt

   to submit these changes, diff them, move them to other changelists, etc.

-Future directions include making sure refactoring is fully supported (e.g. using P4 integrate/copy/smart move), allowing the plugin to offer named changelists, fixing the inevitable bugs as I find them, and more.
+Future directions include making sure refactoring is fully supported (e.g. using P4 integrate/copy/smart move), allowing the plugin to offer named changelists, fixing the inevitable bugs as I find them, and more:

+- Support .p4ignore files just like the Eclipse plugin.
+- Check "have" list before opening for add/delete/etc and avoid e.g. re-adding a file which was already pending.
+- Cache expensive P4 lookups.